-Ben heads up the LSI (Laurence Simons International) In-House Search Practice across META, and has eight years’ experience in Executive Search.
+Ben Cockram heads up the LSI (Laurence Simons International) In-House Search Practice across META, and has eight years’ experience in Executive Search.
 Based in Dubai, Ben specialises in exclusive and retained searches across all levels.
 His client base encompasses many Fortune 500 businesses, as well as prominent local entities, and he works cross-industry.
 Ben also helps to direct the Business Development strategy of the META business.

-This is especially true of in-House Regional Counsel Positions where people often find themselves in single-contributor roles.
-In these instances it makes little sense for companies to look at iInternational hires as they would require a 3-6 month ‘bedding-in’ period before they were able to get to grips with the many peccadilloes of the Middle Eastern markets.
-This isn’t to say that we don’t still see International Hires in In-house, but they tend to be for highly specific positions, where the local market does not offer a plethora of talent options.
+This is especially true of In-House Counsel jobs in the Middle East where people often find themselves in single-contributor roles.
+In these instances, it makes little sense for companies to look at iInternational hires as they would require a 3-6 month ‘bedding-in’ period before they were able to get to grips with the many peccadilloes of the Middle Eastern markets.
+This isn’t to say that we don’t still see international hires in-house, but they tend to be for highly specific positions, where the local market does not offer a plethora of talent options.

 Examples of this would include Aircraft Financing lawyers, derivatives lawyers in Financial Services, and Compliance professionals with a background in legal.

 Salary levels have stagnated somewhat over the past few years, in what has been a strongly employer-dictated market.
 Candidates in In-house positions with over 5 years PQE can expect to earn anywhere between 40-70,000 AED per month (comprised of Base, Housing, and Transport allowances) depending on the company and the role.
-Candidates who are bi-lingual (English/Arabic) are in extremely high demand and can of course expect to command a premium, especially if they possess international qualifications and experience.
+Candidates who are bi-lingual (English/Arabic) are in extremely high demand and can expect to command a premium, especially if they possess international qualifications and experience.